The nuclear dimension of $C^*$-algebras associated to topological flows and orientable line foliations: One dimensional foliations

 \begin{proof} This follows from Theorem~\ref{thm:fiberwise-groupoid-covering-locally-compact} and~\ref{thm:fiberwise-groupoid-covering-quotient}. \end{proof}

-Intuitively speaking, the Haar system $\lambda$ is obtained by identifying each leave, i.e., each orbit, with the quotient of $\R$ by the stabilizer group of the orbit, and then taking the Lebesgue measure on this quotient, which is either $\R$ or a circle.
+Intuitively speaking, the Haar system $\lambda$ is obtained by identifying each leaf, i.e., each orbit, with the quotient of $\R$ by the stabilizer group of the orbit, and then taking Lebesgue measure on this quotient, which is either $\R$ or a circle.

 We return to the discussion of nuclear dimension.
-By \cite{MRW87}, two different Haar systems on a locally compact groupoid will yield groupoid $C^*$-algebras that are Morita equivalent.
-Since the nuclear dimension is invariant under Morita equivalent (\cite[Corollary~2.8]{winter-zacharias}), there is no ambiguity in talking about the nuclear dimension of the $C^*$-algebra associated to a locally compact groupoid.
+By \cite{MRW87}, two different Haar systems on a locally compact locally Hausdorff groupoid will yield groupoid $C^*$-algebras that are Morita equivalent.
+Since the nuclear dimension is invariant under Morita equivalence (\cite[Corollary~2.8]{winter-zacharias}), there is no ambiguity in talking about the nuclear dimension of the $C^*$-algebra associated to a locally compact locally Hausdorff groupoid.

-\begin{Cor} If $Y$ is a locally compact metrizable space with covering dimension $d$, and $\mathcal{F}$ is an orientable one-dimensional foliation of $Y$, then the nuclear dimension of the $C^*$-algebra associated to the holonomy groupoid is at most $5d^2+12d+6$. \end{Cor}
+\begin{Cor} If $Y$ is a locally compact second countable Hausdorff space with covering dimension $d$, and $\mathcal{F}$ is an orientable one-dimensional foliation of $Y$, then the nuclear dimension of the $C^*$-algebra associated to the holonomy groupoid is at most $5d^2+12d+6$. \end{Cor}

 \begin{proof} By Theorem~\ref{thm:Whitney}, $\mathcal{F}$ arises from a flow $\calpha$ on $Y$.
 Thus for the holonomy groupoid $G_{\mathcal{F}}$, we may use, without loss of generality, the Haar system $\lambda_{G_{\mathcal{F}}}$ produced in Proposition~\ref{prop:foliation-covering}.
 Corollary~\ref{cor:foliation-covering} guarantees $C^*(G_{\mathcal{F}}, \lambda_{G_{\mathcal{F}}})$ is a quotient of $C_0(Y) \rtimes \R$.
 By \cite[Proposition 2.7]{winter-zacharias}, we have $\dimnuc(C_0(Y)\rtimes \R ) \geq \dimnuc(C^*(G_{\mathcal{F}}, \lambda_{G_{\mathcal{F}}}))$.
 The result then follows Theorem~\ref{thm-main}. \end{proof}